-Keeler at Charing Cross
+Keeler at the Charing Cross Theatre

 Keeler is a biographical play based on the story of Christine Keeler, the face – and legs – of the biggest political sex scandal of the 60s.
 It is aimed at those who remember her, but does well introducing her to those who don’t.